Understanding the Risks and Guidelines of Generative AI in the Workplace

 Even if the observation may seem self-serving, Salesforce does not say anything else in its press release: “To reap the benefits of generative AI, companies must establish clear guidelines for appropriate and safe use of the technology.
 In addition, employees must be trained accordingly and investment in reliable tools must be considered.”

 Training courses, such as those from the ImpactIA foundation or independent experts, exist in Switzerland.
 Professionals can also help set guidelines.
-An investment in time and money today, but which could help avoid many disasters tomorrow.
+An investment in time and money today, but which might help avoid many disasters tomorrow.

 Also read: Why and how businesses should train in ChatGPT